ocaml-sf/learn-ocaml/README.md

 * Install the dependencies : ```sh install-opam-deps.sh```

+You may wnt to read the script to know what it does first.

 * Compile the app : ```make```

 You can customise the exercise repository and output directory using